Nablus: Ayyubid and Mamluk rule

 Crusader rule came to an end in 1187, when the Ayyubids led by Saladin captured the city.
 According to a liturgical manuscript in Syriac, Latin Christians fled Nablus, but the original Eastern Orthodox Christian inhabitants remained.
 Syrian geographer Yaqut al-Hamawi (1179–1229), wrote that Ayyubid Nablus was a "celebrated city in Filastin (Palestine)... having wide lands and a fine district."
 He also mentions the large Samaritan population in the city.
 After its recapture by the Muslims, the Great Mosque of Nablus, which had become a church under Crusader rule, was restored as a mosque by the Ayyubids, who also built a mausoleum in the old city.

 In October 1242, Nablus was raided by the Knights Templar.
 This was the conclusion of the 1242 campaign season in which the Templars had joined forces with the Ayyubid emir of Kerak, An-Nasir Dawud, against the Mamluks.
 The Templars raided Nablus in revenge for a previous massacre of Christians by their erstwhile ally An-Nasir Dawud.
 The attack is reported as a particularly bloody affair lasting for three days, during which the Mosque was burned and many residents of the city, Christians alongside Muslims, were killed or sold in the slave markets of Acre.

 The successful raid was widely publicized by the Templars in Europe; it is thought to be depicted in a late 13th-century fresco in the Templar church of San Bevignate, Perugia.

 The Samaritan synagogue, built in 362 by the high priest Akbon, and later converted into a church by the Crusaders, was converted into al-Khadra Mosque in 1244.
 Two other Crusader churches became the An-Nasr Mosque and al-Masakim Mosque during that century.

 The Mamluk dynasty gained control of Nablus in 1260 and during their reign, they built numerous mosques and schools.
-Under Mamluk rule, Nablus possessed running water, many Turkish baths and exported olive oil and soap to Egypt, Syria, the Hejaz, several Mediterranean islands, and the Arabian Desert.
+Under Mamluk rule, Nablus possessed running water, many hammams and exported olive oil and soap to Egypt, Syria, the Hejaz, several Mediterranean islands, and the Arabian Desert.
 The city's olive oil was also used in the Umayyad Mosque in Damascus.
 Ibn Battuta, the Arab explorer, visited Nablus in 1355, and described it as a city "full of trees and streams and full of olives."
 He noted that the city grew and exported carob jam to Cairo and Damascus.